XiaoxueLeng00/xiaoxueleng00.github.io/_research/research-5.md

 ---
-title: "Does Pedagogical Agent’s Race Have an Impact on English Learning?"
+title: "Does Pedagogical Agent’s Race/Ethnicity Have an Impact on English Learning?"
 collection: research
 category: ongoing
 permalink: /research/research-5